 What Happens If You Do Not Qualify for the Coverage?

-If you do not qualify for a traditional, medically underwritten life insurance policy, there may still be other avenues that you can take to obtain life insurance coverage.
-One of these is a no medical exam life insurance policy.
+One of the options still out there is a no medical exam life insurance policy.
 These plans will not require an applicant to go through the medical examination – and because of that, those who have certain health conditions may have a higher chance of getting the coverage that they need.

 The premium that is usually charged for no medical exam life insurance, as well as for guaranteed issue life insurance coverage, will in most cases be higher than the premium that is charged on a comparable medically underwritten policy.
 This is because those who usually apply for these types of policies are considered by the insurance carrier to be a higher risk.
 However, in many instances, no medical exam and guarantee issue life insurance policies can provide an opportunity to get the needed coverage when other options are closed off.

 How to Find the Best Life Insurance Quotes with Manic Depressive Disorder

 When seeking life insurance coverage with manic-depressive disorder, it is typically best to work with a company or an agency that has access to many different life insurance companies.
 This is because not all life insurers will treat their applicants the same in terms of policy approval.
 In fact, in some instances, an applicant could apply for coverage with one company and be rated as a Substandard, and apply with another insurance company – with all conditions being equal – and obtain a Standard rate.
 With this in mind, it pays to compare – especially if you plan to keep the life insurance coverage for a long period.